Sony DRE 2000 Digital Reverberator

 The Sony DRE 2000 was Sony's first digital reverb and they headed straight for the heart of Lexicon with a complex and very advanced system, that also proved fragile.
 These reverbs are hard to find on the used market, partly because those who have them hang onto them, and partly because many of them have died, proving to be too expensive and difficult to fix.

 This is it, the reverb made famous by Chris Lord Alge who uses it to this day on all his mixes, the Sony DRE 2000.
-It is a beast of a reverb both physically and in terms of it’s sonic signature.
-There are few units left in the wild, as they are fragile and difficult to fix, but thankfully plugin recreations are starting to appear which should preserve it’s place in history, and deservedly so.
+It is a beast of a reverb both physically and in terms of its sonic signature.
+There are few units left in the wild, as they are fragile and difficult to fix, but thankfully plugin recreations are starting to appear which should preserve its place in history, and deservedly so.

-The Sony DRE 2000 was the very first digital reverb from a Japanese company, and was first shown at the 67th AES Convention in New York in November of 1980..
+The Sony DRE 2000 was the very first digital reverb from a Japanese company and was first shown at the 67th AES Convention in New York in November of 1980.
 The Sony DRE 2000 was released in 1981 with a retail price of US$15,000.
-It took some time for their countrymen to follow, but follow they did starting in 1983 with the release of the Yamaha Rev1 and in 1984 with the Roland SRV-2000.
+It took some time for their countrymen to follow but follow they did, starting in 1983 with the release of the Yamaha Rev1 and in 1984 with the Roland SRV-2000.,

 In August of 1982, Sony released Version 2 software that provided improved stereo imaging, increased depth to the reverbs, smoother decay and the addition of a second early reflection.
 In addition to the original Reverb-A which was improved in Version 2 software, Sony added Reverb-B (Medium size concert hall), Reverb-C (Plate reverb) and Reverb-D (Plate reverb).